quanpan302/test/t00-Docker/t02/README.md

 ## Recap and cheat sheet (optional)

+_Here are some commands you might like to run to interact with your swarm and your VMs a bit_

 ```
 docker stack ls                                 # List stacks or apps
 docker stack deploy -c <composefile> <appname>  # Run the specified Compose file